-The project developed different aproaches to probe the specific spatial features of objects, using a spatial mode decompositin of a light field.
-The goal was to develop an approach that could be used as a general procedure and applied to a wide range of objects of interest.
-The approach chosen uses results from quantum Fisher information theory to evaluate the maximum sensitivity one can obtain in a given experiment.
-The approach also uses a formalism developed within quantum estimation theory and is predominantly aimed at understanding what are the fundamental limitations of the amount of information that can be extracted from an optical wavefield.
-This important work highlights the impact that the evaluation of the quantum Fisher information of particular measurement schemes should have on the limitations and possibilities of optical metrology.
-Another benefit of the project's chosen approach was the identification of an ideal measurement setup and procedure that consists of projecting the wavefield reflected or transmitted by the object in the spatial modes already selected.
-Experimental demonstration of this is currently on-going.
+Partners ICFO and VSL investigated different approaches to probe the specific spatial features of objects by using a spatial mode decomposition of a light field.
+One of the chosen approaches evaluated the maximum sensitivity that can be obtained in a given experiment using the results from quantum Fisher information theory.
+Another approach was chosen for probing the specific spatial features of objects using a formalism developed within quantum estimation theory and the approach was predominantly aimed at understanding what are the fundamental limitations of the amount of information that can be extracted from the optical wavefield.
+This important work has highlighted the impact that the evaluation of the quantum Fisher information of particular measurement schemes can have on the limitations and possibilities of optical metrology.